Ensemble Theatre Cincinnati

 Prelude Program

-This in-school residency allows students to write, design, rehearse, and perform their own play, and is a fun, interactive, hands-on introduction to theatre.
-Prelude engages students to be active arts participants and work collectively, encouraging creative problem-solving and critical thinking skills.
+This in-school residency is a fun, interactive, and hands-on introduction to theatre and allows students to write, design, rehearse, and perform their own play.
+The program engages students to be active arts participants and work collectively, encouraging creative problem-solving and critical thinking skills.
+This program is great for students who are new to theatre!

 Submit program request